 chatting with a friendly local in St. Andrews.
 And our distillery guide in Speyside invited us to a lovely afternoon tea with his kids where we learned about lambing in the Highlands.

 The balance of detail and spontaneity is what makes a road trip unforgettable.
 Plan enough to be prepared but let the rest of your adventure unfold one mile at a time.

 Now, heads for Glacier or tails for Maine …

 I would be remiss if I didn't mention considering travel insurance for your road trip.

 Just because you're traveling on the road doesn't mean you won't get sick or hurt.

 If you're hitting the road in Canada, Mexico, or the United States, consider purchasing ARMOR, our newest product designed especially for road trippers.
 It helps return you, your children, passengers, pets, and vehicles back home if you become sick or

 hurt on your trip.

-If you're flying to another country for a road trip, consider purchasing a trip protection plan with the optional Cancel For Any Reason (CFAR) benefit.
+If you're investing a material amount of money in your trip expenses for a road trip here in the U.S. or flying to another country for a road trip, consider purchasing a trip protection plan with the optional Cancel For Any Reason (CFAR) benefit.
 The plan protects your nonrefundable prepaid trip expenses, medical expenses, and your belongings.